Sudrien/e3ez_ender_3_v2_microswiss_ng/README.md

 - FAN2 hooked to a filter (24V? buck converter?) ( 3M 60925 , https://www.thingiverse.com/thing:3331276 )
 - RGB can power a pure white 24V LCD strip?
+- move tray forward when done - pause currently does it